0pahh/activities-app/README.md

 ### Main

 The main screen displays a map of activities in the user's area.
 It includes a search bar for finding specific activities, as well as markers on the map that represent each activity.
+When user clicks on a marker, it will display the activity's information as a modal.

 ![main](assets/README/main.png)